No matter who you are, who you love,

 To bring these into the wider group, we have a practice of “harvesting” — collecting the questions and insights that arise into a sort of visual story of our time together.

 This year, in addition to this sort of visual harvest, I want to encourage us to each be listening to harvest and share (as sacred confidence allows) important moments from your group on Twitter or Facebook using #cpcuccmeets.

 I look forward to learning from the combined wisdom of our conference in Pendleton this year!

-The Central Pacific Conference of the United Church of Christ is a community of congregations in Oregon, southern Idaho and southern Washington.
+The Central Pacific Conference is the community of United Church of Christ congregations in Oregon, southern Idaho and southern Washington.
 We are multiracial and multicultural, open and affirming, and accessible to all.